Panthers' Thomas Davis continues to fulfill dreams of kids while chasing his

 That his mission continues is quite remarkable, because he has overcome ACL surgery on his right knee three times.
 No player before him had succeeded after such a setback.

 The mission off the field is to bring smiles and hope to kids such as the ones at his camp.
-That has been a success, as well, and the NFL acknowledged it by naming Davis the 2014 Walter Payton NFL Man of the Year.
+That has been a success as well, and the NFL acknowledged it by naming Davis the 2014 Walter Payton NFL Man of the Year.

 “That’s all that matters to us, knowing we’re putting a smile on their face, knowing we’re making a difference in their lives," Davis said.